MicrosoftDocs/architecture-center/docs/example-scenario/iot/real-time-iot-updates-cloud-apps.md

 Consider these points when you use this pattern:

-- If your system has strict performance requirements, understand that many factors can contribute to latency between data ingestion points and the application layer.
-To ensure you don't exceed latency limits, keep these points in mind:
+- If your system has strict latency requirements, be aware of factors that can increase latency significantly:

   - In real-time scenarios, cloud application signaling may increase latency by up to 10 seconds.
   - Any data transformation steps that you add to the solution may increase latency.

-- Understand the factors that affect your scenario's inbound and outbound capacity.
-To accommodate a range of performance capacities, Azure SignalR Service defines seven tiers.
-Select the tier that best meets your requirements.
+- Azure SignalR Service defines seven tiers that accommodate a range of performance capacities.
+Determine your scenario's inbound and outbound capacity by understanding the factors that affect these values.
+Then select the tier that best meets your requirements.
 For more information, see [Performance guide for Azure SignalR Service](/azure/azure-signalr/signalr-concept-performance).

 - Don't use this solution when you need to guarantee message delivery.
+Due to the variable nature of clients, Azure SignalR Service doesn't always provide business-critical reliability.

 - When you're displaying real-time data in Power BI visuals, consider [Real-time streaming in Power BI](/power-bi/connect-data/service-real-time-streaming) as an alternative to this solution.